KhronosGroup/glTF/schema/README.md

 * Keep the client simple, negotiate via a REST API instead of on the client, e.g., for a `technique`.
 * When a tradeoff needs to be made, put pain on the converter, not the end user.
 * Just because COLLADA or WebGL has a feature, doesn't mean glTF does.
+Examples
+   * All attributes must be backed by buffers, i.e., no [`vertexAttrib`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glVertexAttrib.xml).
 * ...

 <!-- ----------------------------------------------------------------------- -->